 Here’s the difference:

-- A Single Message campaign has a one message flow.
-This means that when engaged, it simply sends a message (which can include a file or link) to whoever engaged it.
-Your contact database creates a contact with that person’s number but you still need to opt them in to send future messages.
+- A single message campaign has a one message flow.
+This means that when engaged, it simply sends one message (which can include a file or link) to whoever engaged it.
+Your contact database creates a contact with that person’s number, but you still need to opt them in to send future messages.

 After you pick Single Message or Multiple Messages, you’ll choose which tags you want attached to the contacts that come into your database from this campaign.
-Please note that you can also add new tags here as well.
+Please note: you can also add new tags here.

 At this point, you’ve completed the basic campaign set-up!